utdata/rwd-mastery-assignments/military-surplus/rubric-wb.md

 All answers should be based on data _after_ **Dec.
 31, 2014**.
 This gives you five full years of data plus the first quarter of 2020.

+In addition, only consider **Texas agencies** as you answer the following.

 - Which departments have received the most equipment by value in the state?
   - FOOD FOR THOUGHT: Is there anything that stands out?
 It makes sense that Houston, the fourth largest city in the nation, would have a lot because of the sheer size.
 Who else has benefited?
 Anyone local?
 - How many items and what is the total value of equipment transferred to each of the following local agencies (Think group and sum):
   - Austin Police Department
   - Travis County Sheriff's Office
   - University of Texas System
-- What are the items, total quantity and total value shipped to **each** agency. i.e., make a group that:
+- What are the items, total quantity and total value shipped to **each local agency** listed above. i.e., make a group that:
   - groups by the item name
   - sums the quantity
   - sums the values